Trump Organization In The Crosshairs: Manhattan DA Considering Charges For Hush Money Payments, ‘NYT’ Reports

 Donald Trump’s company is feeling the squeeze after Michael Cohen’s guilty plea, with a new report claiming that the Manhattan district attorney’s office is considering criminal charges against the company for its role in hush money payments to women claiming affairs with the president.

 This week, Trump’s personal lawyer pleaded guilty to eight charges including campaign finance violations for hush money to two women who said they had affairs with Trump in the months after his son was born.
-Now, a new report from the New York Times claims that the state of New York is investigating two senior company officials for the role play played in accounting for reimbursements to Cohen after he paid $130,000 to adult film star Stormy Daniels.
+Now, a new report from the New York Times claims that the state of New York is investigating two senior company officials for the role they played in accounting for reimbursements to Cohen after he paid $130,000 to adult film star Stormy Daniels.

 The report said that the district attorney’s investigation is in “its earliest stages” and prosecutors are still deciding on how to proceed, if they do pursue the matter at all.
 This would be a significant development because, unlike Trump officials facing or convicted on federal charges, anyone brought up on state charges could not be pardoned by the president.